DerpBicycle/erics-website-template/README.md

 A modern, production-ready Next.js template with TypeScript, Tailwind CSS, and best practices inspired by the T3 stack.

-Created by Eric Diepeveen for quick-starting web projects with a clean, organized structure.

 ## 🚀 Tech Stack

 - **[Next.js 16](https://nextjs.org/)** - React framework with App Router and Turbopack